efrecon/http2mqtt/README.md

 All `tcl` files implementing the plugins should be placed in the directories that is pointed at by the `-exts` option.
 Binding between URL paths and procedures occurs through the `-routes` option.
-For example, starting the program with `-routes "* myproc@myplugin.tcl"` will arrange for all URL paths matching `*` (glob-style matching, e.g. all paths in this case) to be routed towards the procedure `myproc` that can be found in the file `myplugin.tcl`.
-Whenever an HTTP client performs a POST, the procedure will be called with two
+For example, starting the program with `-routes "* myproc@myplugin.tcl \"\""` will arrange for all URL paths matching `*` (glob-style matching, e.g. all paths in this case) to be routed towards the procedure `myproc` that can be found in the file `myplugin.tcl`.
+Whenever an HTTP client performs a POST, the procedure will be called with three arguments:
-arguments:

 1. The full path that was requested by the client (since it matched `*`).